eclipse-iofog/iofogctl/docs/potctl_md/potctl_exec_microservice.md

 ## potctl exec microservice

-Connect to an Exec Session of a Microservice
+Open an interactive exec session to a Microservice

 ### Synopsis

-Connect to an Exec Session of a Microservice to interact with its container.
+Open a WebSocket exec session to a running Microservice.
+No attach step is required.

 ```
 potctl exec microservice AppName/MsvcName [flags]